gsi-ee/go4/Go4ExampleUserSource/Readme.txt

 members of the TYYYRawEvent, and some histograms are filled.
 Thus TYYYUnpackEvent and TYYYUnpackProc have to be modified if other ascii data shall be processed.
-Note that the default inputfile suffix for batchmode (here: .scf) can be defined in the MainUserAnalysis.cxx.

 In this example, the input files were produced by multiple scattering simulation SCATT, giving the resulting radius and